mazebane/GitHub_test/README.md

 # GitHub_test
-A directory to test storing files for R in.
+A directory structure to test storing files in for RStudio.

-Each directory has a txt file named after the folder.
+Each directory has a txt file named after the folder, I couldn't find a way of creating an empty folder.

 Download the the repository as a zip file, then extract it to a location of your choice.